Hi, sweet friends!

 About the planet, did you know that cows emit methane to the air through their farts?
 Methane is 84 more times powerful than carbon dioxide when it comes to trapping heat in the atmosphere.
 This creates a more rapid warming effect than other greenhouse gases.

-Also, the huge production of meat requires massive amounts of land for the livestock.
+Also, the huge production of meat requires massive amounts of land for livestock.
 This is one of the reasons why deforestation occurs too.
 If you love forests and want to help save them, stopping eating meat is the minimum you can do.

 - Shop at bulk food stores (As the last option)